 Leaders!
 Ladies!
 Comrades!

-I’m glad for the opportunity to talk on the topic ‘North India – South India’ in the general meeting organised by the debating committee headed by Poet Sami Chidambaranar.
+I’m glad for the opportunity to talk on the topic ‘North India – South India’ in the general meeting organised by the debating committee headed by the poet Sami Chidambaranar.
 I would like to say a few words about the debating committee before I proceed on the topic.

 Hence, I would proclaim that this committee nurtures and values rationalism.
-In general, let alone the common man, even intellectuals say that rationalism, and that too a thorough rationalism, means only atheism.
+In general, let alone the common man, even intellectuals say that rationalism, especially a proper rationalism, means only atheism.

 But a true rationalist will look for reasons in anything and everything.
-There are only a very few people who are pure rationalists.
+There are only a very few people who are proper rationalists.
 The majority are believers.

-It is because life in this world is constructed in such a way that it is entirely contradictory to nature.
-If we analyze them, most of the beliefs will be unfit for today’s life.
-Trying to rectify this might need the world’s structure to be changed in entirety.
-Hence, rationalism is a tougher choice for those who believe in such structures blindly or for those who are being benefited by these structures beyond their due.
-So, such beneficiaries must force superstitious beliefs on those below to keep them in a satisfied, contented state.
-Such superstitions are there in almost every walk of life, in professions, in experiences, in thoughts, binding a larger population.
+This is because life in society is constructed in such a way that it is entirely contradictory to nature.
+Most of the beliefs, if analyzed, will be unfit for today’s life.
+Trying to rectify this might need the world’s structure to be changed in its entirety.
+Hence, rationalism is a tougher choice for those who believe in such structures blindly or for those who are excessively benefited by these structures.
+Such beneficiaries force superstitious beliefs on those below to keep them in a satisfied, contented state.
+Such superstitions are there in almost every walk of life, in professions, in social experiences, in thoughts, binding a large population.

-Since the common people oppose or discriminate against rationalists who are against superstitions, there is not much possibility of increase in numbers or influence of the rationalists, and hence they are very few.
-If only each one of us can think rationally and apply reason in every walk of life, the discrimination between humans, the inequalities, feelings of want, anxieties, undue rivalries would have no space here.
+Since common people oppose or discriminate against rationalists who criticize superstitions, there is not much possibility of increase in numbers or influence of the rationalists.
+Hence, they are very few.
+If only each one of us can think rationally and apply reason in every walk of life, discrimination between humans, inequalities, feelings of want, anxieties, undue rivalries would have no space here.

-In countries where people suffer inequalities, feel incomplete, are competing with others for selfish reasons, it is evident that such people do not live a rational life, while in places where it is evident that such lacks do not exist and people live a life of content, they are ruled by rationalism.
+It is evident that people do not live a rational life in countries where people suffer inequalities, feel incomplete, and compete with others for selfish reasons, whereas in places where such lacks do not exist and people live a life of content, they are ruled by rationalism.

-For example, in countries like Russia where people do not have private competition, are not anxious, and are having an equal life with equal opportunities, it is only because rationalism rules there.
+For example, in countries like Russia where people do not have private competition, are without anxiety, and have an equal life with equal opportunities, it is only because rationalism rules there.
 And that is precisely the reason why others criticize that country for being a ‘rationalist country’ or an ‘atheist country’.

 From this itself it is evident that theism and theistic countries nurture social inequalities, unequal opportunities, and jealousies and private competitions among people.

-Hence it is also evident that to get rid of such inequalities, inadequacies, and anxieties and to let people live an equal and peaceful life, god should be destroyed and atheism should be advocated.
+Hence it is also evident that to get rid of such inequalities, inadequacies, and anxieties and to provide an equal and peaceful life for people, god should be destroyed and atheism should be advocated.

 Periyar’s speech at the Aminjikarai Debating Committee meeting on 31.01.1951.
 First published on Viduthalai 5-2-1951.